 To apply, just drop us an email telling us more about you and your food, send us a link to your blog and suggest a couple of recipe ideas that you think our subscribers would love.

-We’ll read every single application but due to the nature of the month-by-month process, we’re keeping the applications for our food writers open indefinitely but we’ll only be able to respond if we’re keen to talk to you about taking your application further.
+We’ll read every single application but due to the nature of the month-by-month process, we’re keeping the applications for our food writers open indefinitely so we’ll only be able to respond if we’re keen to talk to you about taking your application further.
 We’ll try our best to give feedback where requested.

 We read every single email we get.
 Please, for the love of god, don’t copy in every email address.

 The Domestic Sluttery lifestyle book was published by Pavilion in 2011.
 It’s a marvellous thing and we had a wonderful time writing it (and celebrating until the very early hours in a London piano bar).
 It’s got a very different vibe to the DS you see now, with a much younger feel.
 We’re super proud of it, but it’s Domestic Sluttery of a different era.
+Of course we’re working on another.

 Sometimes we receive products to review, or get invited to events and do cool things that we don’t pay for.
 This is great fun but an invitation or something in the post doesn’t mean we’ll write about something, we’re pretty fussy.
 We’ll tell you when we’re writing about something we didn’t pay for.